fullstaq-ruby/server-edition/CONTRIBUTING.md

 # Contribution guide

-We're thrilled that you'd like to contribute to us!
-Your help is essential to [keeping Fullstaq Ruby great](https://www.joyfulbikeshedding.com/blog/2020-05-15-why-fullstaq-ruby.html).
+> You are reading the contribution guide for the **Server Edition**.
+Interested in contributing to other parts of Fullstaq Ruby?
+Check the [Fullstaq Ruby Umbrella contribution guide](https://github.com/fullstaq-labs/fullstaq-ruby-umbrella/blob/main/CONTRIBUTING.md).

+Thanks for considering to contribute! 😀 Your help is essential to [keeping Fullstaq Ruby great](https://www.joyfulbikeshedding.com/blog/2020-05-15-why-fullstaq-ruby.html).
+We welcome all contributions, no matter who you are, and no matter whether it's big or small (see also our [Code of Conduct](CODE_OF_CONDUCT.md)).
+With this guide, we aim to make contributing as clear and easy as possible.

+## What counts as a contribution?

+Anything that helps improving the project, whether directly (through a pull request) or indirectly (by engaging with us) counts as a contribution.
+Here's a non-exhaustive list:

+ * Reporting an issue.
+ * Triaging issues: determining whether an issue report is clear enough, whether the issue still persists, and whether it is reproducible.
+ * Updating documentation.
+ * Proposing an improvement.
+ * Sending a pull request.

-## What to work on
+## Not sure how to get started?

-Please have a look at our [issue trackers](https://github.com/fullstaq-labs/fullstaq-ruby-umbrella/blob/main/ISSUE_TRACKERS.md).
+Have a look at our [issue tracker](https://github.com/fullstaq-labs/fullstaq-ruby-server-edition/issues).
+Issues with the following labels are good starting points:

- * Looking for something easy?
-Have a look at issues labeled "good first issue".
- * In for a challenge?
-Have a look at issues labeled "help wanted".
+ * "good first issue" if you're looking for something easy.
+ * "help wanted" if you're in for a challenge, or if you want to help with a high-impact issue.

 ## Development handbook

-To learn how the Fullstaq Ruby codebase works and how to develop, please read our [development handbook](dev-handbook/README.md).
+To learn how the Fullstaq Ruby Server Edition codebase works and how to develop it, please read our [development handbook](dev-handbook/README.md).

 ## Stuck?
 Need help?